Ways to saving energy in schools:

 Tip 3: Don’t overheat or overcool.
-In winter, set your school’s thermostat to 18°C–20°C and in summer set it to 24°C–27°C. This way the thermostat will stop the heating using as much energy.
+In winter, set your school’s thermostat to 18°C–20°C and in summer set it to 24°C–27°C. This way the thermostat will stop the heating systems using as much energy.

-Tip 4: Remind your everyone to turn off appliances at the wall when they are not in use.
+Tip 4: Remind everyone to turn off appliances at the wall when they are not in use.
 Appliances that are not in use are running in the background.
 As energy is being wasted, there is less available energy to be used elsewhere within the school.

 Tip 5: Remember to turn the lights off when you leave a classroom.
 Schools keep lights powered on permanently as it is easier than switching them on and off.